-Inhomogeneities can be corrected by comparing observations to those found at neighbouring stations4.
-However, in Canada the closest station may be over 500 kilometres distant and experience a very different climate.
-Correcting data to accurately determine trends is especially difficult for large inhomogeneities.
-It is harder to detect changes occurring over many years due to urban sprawl which can increase temperatures more at night than during the day21.
+Inhomogeneities can be corrected by comparing observations to those found at neighboring stations [4].
+However, in Canada the closest stations may be over 500 kilometers distant and experience a very different climate.
+Correcting data to accurately determine trends is especially difficult for large It is harder to detect changes inhomogeneities. occurring over many years due to urban sprawl which can increase temperature more at night than during the day [21].
 Detecting inhomogeneities is also more difficult for observations that have large year to year variation.
 Fig. 2 shows the winter precipitation at Medicine Hat, Alberta.
 There is a large decreasing trend during 1953-2005 which disappears if one considers the entire 20th century.